ncn-foreigners/blocking/README.md

 #> 3       other
 ```

-Deduplication using `blocking` function.
-Output contains information
+Deduplication using the `blocking` function.
+Output contains
-about:
+information:

 - the method used (where `nnd` which refers to the NN descent
   algorithm),